ucsb-cs148-w25/pj12-closettracker/team/contributions/CONTRIBS.md

 ### Anvitha Kosuri

 There were a multitude of features I worked on for this project.
 I initially worked on creating the launch page for the app and then removed the automated page provided by Expo.
 After that, I focused on enhancing the app’s layout by adding colors to improve the visual design.
 I also developed and implemented the wear count feature, which tracks how many times an item has been worn.
 Additionally, I modified the wash feature to reset the wear count after an item is washed.
 To further enhance user experience, I implemented a notification system that alerts users when an item’s wear count reaches a specified threshold.
+Additionally, I worked on creating and editing the two videos for the presentation.

 **Commentary on graph**